cncf/wg-serverless/workflow/spec/spec.md

 same data input, the ForEach state performs the defined steps for multiple entries of an array in the states data input.

 Note that each iteration of the ForEach state should be executed in parallel.
-You can use the "max" property to set the upper bound on how many iterations may run in parallel.
-The default of the "max" property is zero, which places no limit on number of parallel executions.
+The "max" property can be used to set the upper bound on how many iterations may run in parallel.
+This property has a default value of zero, which places no limit on number of parallel executions.

 States defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.